LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 ## LivePerson workspace requirements

-The tables below list the browsers that Agents, Agent Managers, Admins, and Campaign Managers can use when accessing the LiveEngage Workspace.
+The tables below list the browsers that Agents, Agent Managers, Admins, and Campaign Managers can use when accessing the LiveEngage workspace.

 ### Windows